 28. Go cosmic bowling @ Orchid Bowl

 Bowling – a classic activity to break the ice.
 But hey, we don’t do ordinary here.
-We’d say take it up a notch and go Cosmic Bowling, because why not.
+Take it up a notch and go Cosmic Bowling, because why not?

 Prices start from SGD4.30 – SGD5.50 per game, and opens from 10am – 1pm.
 It has six outlets in total, which you can refer to here.